franciscozorrilla/metaGEM/README.md

 metaGEM integrates an array of existing bioinformatics and metabolic modeling tools using Snakemake, for the purpose of interrogating social interactions in bacterial communities of the human gut microbiome.
 From WMGS datasets, metagenome assembled genomes (MAGs) are reconstructed, which are then converted into genome-scale metabolic models (GEMs) for *in silico* simulations of cross feeding interactions within sample based communities.
 Additional outputs include abundance estimates, taxonomic assignment, growth rate estimation, pangenome analysis, and eukaryotic MAG identification.

+## Tutorial

+metaGEM can even be used to explore your own gut microbiome sequencing data from at-home-test-kit services such as [unseen bio](https://unseenbio.com/).
+The [following demo](https://github.com/franciscozorrilla/unseenbio_metaGEM) showcases the metaGEM workflow on two unseenbio samples.

 ## Workflow

 Core: